Boto3 is a Python API to interact with AWS services like S3.

 Reading the File

-To read the file using smart_open
+To read the file using smart_open, you need the S3 URI.

-along with the bucket name
+S3URI consists of S3:// along with the bucket name and the object name.

-- Once you have the S3 URI, use it in the
+• Once you have the S3 URI, use it in the smart_open() constructor with the read mode.

-– specifies to open the file in the read-only mode.- It returns the line iterator.
+• It returns the line iterator.
 You can print each line during each iteration.

 Code

-The following code demonstrates how to read file content from the S3 bucket line by line using Boto3
+The following code demonstrates how to read file content from the S3 bucket line by line using Boto3.

 from smart_open import smart_open